Bank of America Plaza (Dallas)

-Bank of America Plaza is a 72-story, 280.7 m late-modernist skyscraper located in the Main Street District in the city's downtown core in Dallas, Texas, United States.
+Bank of America Plaza is a 72-story, 280.7 m late-modernist skyscraper located in the Main Street District in the downtown core of Dallas, Texas, United States.
 It is the tallest skyscraper in the city, the 3rd tallest in Texas and the 45th tallest in the United States.
 It contains 1900000 sqft of office space.

 History

 The building was designed by JPJ Architects and developed by Bramalea Limited of Brampton, Ontario.
 Canada.
 The original owner was a joint venture arrangement including Prudential Insurance, Bramalea Limited, and First National Bank of Dallas under parent company InterFirst Corporation.
 Construction commenced in 1983 and the tower was completed in 1985.

-The development was originally called the Dallas Main Center, but has taken many names over its short history.
-Upon opening the tower was called InterFirst Bank Plaza and has been renamed several times because of the mergers and acquisitions in the banking industry.
-In 1986 the tower was renamed First Republic Bank Plaza after InterFirst Corporation's merger with Republic Bank Corporation.
+The development was originally called the "Dallas Main Center", but has taken many names over its short history.
+Upon opening, the tower was called "InterFirst Bank Plaza" and has been renamed several times because of the mergers and acquisitions in the banking industry.
+In 1986, the tower was renamed "First Republic Bank Plaza" after InterFirst Corporation's merger with Republic Bank Corporation.
 First Republic Corporation later failed and was sold in 1988 to Charlotte-based North Carolina National Bank by the Resolution Trust Corporation becoming NCNB Texas.
-The tower was renamed NCNB Plaza.
-In 1991, in order to reflect its growing national portfolio NCNB rebranded themselves and the tower took the name NationsBank Plaza, and finally the building was renamed Bank of America Plaza in 1998 after NationsBank acquired San Francisco-based Bank of America and taking their name and operating under their charter.
+The tower was renamed "NCNB Plaza".
+In 1991, in order to reflect its growing national portfolio NCNB rebranded themselves and the tower took the name "NationsBank Plaza", and finally, the building was renamed "Bank of America Plaza" in 1998 after NationsBank acquired San Francisco-based Bank of America and taking their name and operating under their charter.
+In 2020, it was listed for sale.
+In 2026, it was valued at $126 million, and was 70 percent leased.